 A bubble of passion for everything music and musical, Simone is an inspiration for every budding artist.
 Born in Malta, a tiny island in the heart of the Mediterranean, Simone moved to Australia at the age of 21.
 With her she brought a love for the arts and above all her dreams.
-Simone has combined her talents, passion and dedication to gather a group of young people in the setting up of musicworx, a group aimed at bringing people together to develop and share creativity and talent in the music realm while producing amateur musical productions in Melbourne’s North Western region.
+Simone has combined her talents, passion and dedication to bring people together to develop and share creativity and talent in the music realm while producing amateur musical productions in Melbourne’s North Western region.

 I continued with my studies, as I wanted to enhance my knowledge.
 I started to explore other genres of music, tried out different instruments, taught myself guitar and gradually built up confidence in voice.
 Music became a solid part of my life; a constant through many changes.
 I became involved in local communities, played at local churches and local council events on a voluntary basis, led choirs and musicians in various events.
 As an adult, I began teaching piano and theory to children and adults to ensure I continued to involve myself in music and to help others develop their skills.
 Always, in the back of my mind, was a dream – to share my experience of music generally, with a more specific wish of taking music to stage.